Mitral Valve Prolapse

 Rarely, bacteria that enter the bloodstream can cause endocarditis, an infection of the inner lining of the heart chambers and valves.
 This risk is higher in people with MVP because the deformed mitral valve flap can attract bacteria that are in the bloodstream.
 Gum infections and tooth decay can cause endocarditis, so regularly flossing and brushing your teeth can help prevent it.
 You may be at high risk for endocarditis if you have had a valve repaired or replaced.
 You may need to take antibiotics before certain procedures.

 Call your healthcare provider if your symptoms get worse or if you have new symptoms.

-- Mitral valve prolapse (MVP) is the bulging (or prolapse) of one or both of the mitral valve flaps into the left atrium during the contraction of the heart.
-One or both of the flaps may not close properly, allowing the blood to leak backward (called regurgitation).
+- Mitral valve prolapse (MVP) is the bulging (prolapse) of 1 or both of the mitral valve flaps into the left atrium during the contraction of the heart.
+One or both of the flaps may not close properly, allowing the blood to leak backward (regurgitation).

-- MVP affects both sexes and people of all ages.
-Some things that may increase the risk of MVP include Graves disease; certain connective tissue disorders, such as Marfan syndrome; scoliosis and other skeletal problems; and some types of muscular dystrophy.
+- Some things that may increase the risk of MVP include Graves disease, certain connective tissue disorders such as Marfan syndrome, scoliosis and other skeletal problems, and some types of muscular dystrophy.

 - People with MVP often have a click or murmur that’s heard during a routine physical exam.

 - MVP usually does not need to be treated because it is rarely a serious condition and it does not damage the heart.

 - People with heart rhythm changes may need to be treated with medicines to control tachycardias (fast heart rhythms).